Thursday 23 April, 2026

 The Sound Fair? report (conducted by Cameron Lam, in partnership with Music Australia and Creative Australia) draws on dual surveys to collect data on Australian art music commissioning practices and rates from both music creators and music commissioners.
 The report is an important snapshot of industry conditions (the first in 10 years) highlighting ongoing structural issues.
 But, importantly, it informs the creation of a 'Best Practice Guide for Art Music Commissioning' this year - the first Australian guidance on the topic since 2011.

 Musician and researcher Cameron Lam highlights and connects the importance of research informing action, and action being the impetus for research.
 Action alone would suggest an updated rate card, research alone would show the status quo and highlight inequity.
-Together they produce a practice guide that addresses knowledge gaps, give clear pay guidance, and reframes the methodology of commissioning into something more reflective of the intention, labour, and licensing involved.
+Together they produce a practice guide that addresses knowledge gaps, gives clear pay guidance and reframes the methodology of commissioning into something more reflective of the intention, labour and licensing involved.

 Rachel Simoons (Research & Analysis Manager, SaCSA) and Bronwyn Coulston (Stakeholder Engagement Manager - Arts, SaCSA)